Charles Stanley: Ministry

 Stanley joined the staff of First Baptist Church of Atlanta in 1969 and became senior pastor in 1971.

 In 1972, Stanley launched a half-hour religious television program called The Chapel Hour.
-In 1977, Stanley founded In Touch Ministries with the mission to lead people worldwide into a growing relationship with Jesus Christ and to strengthen the local church.
+In 1977, he founded In Touch Ministries with the mission to lead people worldwide into a growing relationship with Jesus Christ and to strengthen the local church.
 The Christian Broadcasting Network began televising In Touch in 1978.
 The show has since been translated in 50 languages.
-In the United States, In Touch is broadcast on approximately 500 radio stations, 300 television stations, and several satellite networks, including The Inspiration Network (INSP) and Trinity Broadcasting Network.
+In the United States, In Touch is broadcast on approximately 500 radio stations, 300 television stations, and several satellite networks including The Inspiration Network (INSP) and Trinity Broadcasting Network.
 Stanley's sermons, along with other audio and video programming, are available on the In Touch website.
 The ministry also publishes In Touch magazine.
-In Touch uses tools like radio, television, magazines and digital media to advance the Gospel as quickly as possible.
+In Touch uses tools like radio, television, magazines and digital media in its effort to advance the Gospel as quickly as possible.
 Stanley took the ministry name In Touch from a Living Bible he owned.

 Stanley's writings and broadcasts address issues such as finances, parenting, personal crises, emotional matters, relationships, and Protestantism.
-According to the In Touch website, "Dr. Stanley fervently believes the Bible to be the inerrant Word of God, a belief strongly reflected in his teaching."
+The In Touch website said, "Dr. Stanley fervently believes the Bible to be the inerrant Word of God, a belief strongly reflected in his teaching."

 In 1985, Charles Stanley was elected president of the Southern Baptist Convention.

-In 2005, Stanley invited Lisa Ryan to co-host a question-and-answer segment called "Bring It Home", which aired after his on-air sermon, a segment intended to help the audience better grasp the content of the sermon through questions the average listener might ask.
-Ryan's participation ended in late 2006, the segment continuing with Stanley alone.
-In early 2007, Stanley began using the final segment of the In Touch TV and radio programs to teach on his "30 Life Principles".

 In 2017, Stanley named Anthony George to succeed him as senior pastor of First Baptist Church at some point in the future.
-On September 13, 2020, Stanley announced his retirement as senior pastor and transition to pastor emeritus.
-However, Stanley has made it very clear he does not believe in retirement, so he will be continuing to work at In Touch Ministries.
+On September 13, 2020, Stanley announced his retirement as senior pastor and transition to pastor emeritus, but noted that he would continue to work at In Touch Ministries.